Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe

 Additionally, as highlighted in the literature review, no consensus has yet been established regarding the selection of concrete threshold values.
 On the contrary, they often appear arbitrarily chosen or lack clear justification \cite{kittel_measuring_2024}.

-To address both the challenge of comparability across regions and technologies and appropriate threshold value selection, we apply a wide range of relative drought thresholds, each scaled relative to the multi-year mean availability of the respective time series, i.e.,~each single technologies or different \ac{VRE} portfolios across countries.
-Threshold values $\tau$ range from 10\% to 100\% of the mean availability factor over all investigated years, increasing in 5\% increments.
-This broad range allows us to capture a variety of renewable drought events.
-Very low thresholds capture potentially brief but very severe drought events with near-zero renewable availability (e.g., $\tau = 0.1$), whereas high thresholds (e.g., $\tau = 1.0$) are more likely to identify very long-lasting events or even full weather years with below-average renewable availability.
+To address both the challenge of comparability across regions and technologies and appropriate threshold value selection, we apply a wide range of relative drought thresholds, each scaled relative to the multi-year mean availability of the respective time series, i.e.,~each single technologies or different \ac{VRE} technologies or technology portfolios across countries.
+Threshold values $\tau_i$ range from 10\% to 100\% of the global mean availability factor over all investigated years, increasing in 5\% increments, i.e.,~$i \in [0.1, ..., 1.0]$.
+For instance, suppose $avail_{y,t,s}$ is the hourly availability factor in hour $t$ in year $y$ for the technology-region-setting $s$, and $T$ denotes the number all time steps across the entire set of investigated years (here $T =$ 38 years $\times t \in 8760$ hours per year $=332,880$ time steps), the relative threshold $\tau_i$ for the setting $s$ then relates to the value:

+The broad range of relative thresholds $\tau_i$ with $i \in [0.1, ..., 1.0]$ allows us to capture a variety of renewable drought events.
+Very low thresholds capture potentially brief but very severe drought events with near-zero renewable availability (e.g., $\tau_{0.1}$), whereas high thresholds (e.g., $\tau_{1.0}$) are more likely to identify very long-lasting events or even full weather years with below-average renewable availability.